Bobby Whitlock: Derek and the Dominos 1970–71

 Adding to the power of the Dominos' music, Clapton's inspiration for the songs on Layla was his unrequited love for Pattie Boyd, Harrison's wife.
-Whitlock began a relationship with Boyd's sister Paula at this time, and was therefore, as he has described it, "in the inner circle ... in the middle of it with all of them".
+Whitlock began a relationship with Boyd's sister Paula at this time, and was therefore, as he described it, "in the inner circle ... in the middle of it with all of them".
 He comments on a musical dialogue between Harrison and Clapton in their songs: "There were subliminal messages, going back and forth, between two good friends as a way of healing and setting each other free ...
 I have always known that the better part of those songs [on All Things Must Pass] were directed to Eric, just like Eric's were to George on the Layla record."

 Between October and December 1970, Derek and the Dominos toured the United States in support of Layla.
 The Elton John Band was their opening act.
 In his autobiography, Elton John said, "They were phenomenal.
 From the side of the stage, I took mental notes of their performance ... it was their keyboard player Bobby Whitlock that I watched like a hawk. ...
 You watched and you learned, from people that had more experience than you."
 But the Layla album made little commercial impact on release, failing to chart in the UK.
 Clapton's despondency at being rejected by Boyd, the band's drug consumption, and personal conflicts between the members, particularly with Gordon, all contributed to the break-up of the Dominos in May 1971.